mguellsegarra/myopic-app-switcher/README.md

 ## Contributing

-Feel free to open any pull request if you'd like to add new features or improve any part :)
+Feel free to open any pull request if you'd like to add new features or improve Myopic :)

 ## License